 Alternative Services-Connecticut, Incorporated provides supports to individuals seeking paid employment with a focus on the development of meaningful skills in the area of work, socialization, and community participation.
 These services provide opportunities to build relationship skills, explore various job interests, and to enhance the individual's ability to independently function in a work setting.

-Alternative Services-Connecticut, Inc offers clinical services and training to individuals, families, and other providers.
+Alternative Services-Connecticut, Incorporated offers clinical services and training to individuals, families, and other providers.
 All our services are based on an Individual Service Plan.
 Our educated and specially trained clinical staff is dedicated to providing:

-Alternative Services-Connecticut, Inc. provides in-home supports to children and adolescents facing emotional and behavioral challenges and their families.
+Alternative Services-Connecticut, Incorporated (ASI-CT, Inc.) provides in-home supports to children and adolescents facing emotional and behavioral challenges and their families.
 Alternative Services is committed and qualified to render the necessary services outlined in the Child/Family treatment plans.
 These services may include non-credentialed services dictated by Department of Children and Families or Advanced Behavioral Health (ABH) credentialed services also funded by Department of Children and Families.
 These services may include but are not limited to:

 These are non-insurance driven services and non-ABH credentialed services that Department of Children and Families may fund on a case-by-case basis.
-Some examples of services that ASI has provided are listed below.
+Some examples of services that ASI-CT, Inc. has provided are listed below.
 However, these services are based on individual need and may entail some creative, "outside of the box" services.

 Trauma Informed Treatment and Cognitive Behavioral Therapy clinicians are trained in providing sound trauma treatment for children.